| |

 watercolor potted plant graphic printed on Avery iron on transfer paper

-Trim closely around the edge of the design so that there isn’t much white showing.
-You will want it to blend well into the pillow.
+You’ll want to trim closely around the edge of the design so that there isn’t much white showing.
+That way it will blend nicely into the white pillow.

 Once trimmed, peel off the backing paper.
 I found this very challenging, until I read that you just need to tear a bit of the edge to get it started.
 Once I did that, it peeled off fine.

-iron on a heat transfer graphic printed from a home computer
+iron on an avery iron on transfer paper printed from a home computer

 Following the manufacturer’s directions, use a hard surface with a pillowcase underneath (not an ironing board!) to iron on the transfer.
 Set the iron on high heat setting and make sure the steam is turned off.